Dev-Dominic/Budget-Calculator/README.md

 # Budget-Calculator

-Technical Practice for building a fullstack web applicaton for tracking a budget.
+Technical Practice for building a fullstack web application for tracking a budget.